skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

 > :information_source: Before executing the above command, ensure that you modify the parameter file to include all the necessary values.
 You would replace any missing values that have placeholders starting with `REPLACE_WITH_...` such as the CycleCloud subscription, subnet ID, VMSS Flex ID, etc.

-2 - Launching the cluster:
+2 - Launch the cluster:

 ```bash
 # Start the cluster